 In point of fact, it worked so well, it's something of a Running Gag for Mel Brooks.
 It shows up in most (if not all) of his films.
 The walk is different, but the joke is always the same.

-Hypocritical Humor: After what seems to be the failed attempt at resurrecting the dead, Frederick states that it is better to accept both loss and success with "quiet dignity and grace."
-Seconds later, he loses his shit and takes out his frustration on the monster, choking and hitting the corpse all while screaming incoherently; all of this is lampshaded by Igor who just repeats Frederick's "quiet dignity and grace" line.
+Hypocritical Humor: After what seems to be the failed attempt at resurrecting the dead, Frederick states that it is better to accept both loss and success with "quiet dignity and grace," then promptly loses his shit and takes out his frustration on the monster, choking and hitting the corpse all while screaming incoherently; all of this is lampshaded by Igor who just repeats Frederick's "quiet dignity and grace" line.

 In the Blood: "Des-ti-ny!
 Des-ti-ny!
 No es-caping that for me!"